Gkicks/expense-tracker/README.md

 - If the user selects they are an existing user, and their username is not found, give an option to select new user
 - Add a forgotten password function – possibly with password hints
 - The ability for the user to delete transactions
+- The ability for the user to record any refunds
 - For the user to be able to confirm the transaction before it’s posted
+- For the user to select a wider date date for analysing transactions
 - Allowing the user to enter a name that has characters used in different languages
+- Displays of the panda dataframes to be made more visually pleasing
+- Bug to be fixed where the user is still able to type while the commands are printing

 [Back to top](#expense-tracker)